avalcarcel9/aliviateR/README.md

           credentials = NULL)
 ```

 You'll need to specify the path to your package.
 By default the credentials are NULL.
-This arguement is passed to `devtools::usethis()` so check our their documentation for more info though `NULL` should still run.
+This arguement is passed to `devtools::usethis::use_git()` so check our their documentation for more info though `NULL` should still run.
 I set it to something special `credentials = alval` for a specialized path to my credentials.
 The other option is to input your own if `NULL` doesn't seem to work.
 After you run this, check that the package folder is set up as a repo on your GitHub.

 The `aliviateR::alval_badges()` function adds continuous integration and coverage checks.
 Additionally, it returns the badges you can add to your readme.